aki2o/auto-complete-nxml/README.md

 ### Popup help of element and attribute

 When complete element and attribute, popup help about them beside displayed candidates.
-And when you keystroke the bound key for popup help, popup help abount pointed.
+And when you keystroke the bound key for popup help, popup help about pointed.
 Abount binding the key for popup help, see Configure section below.

 Install